Get up to 4 Free Quotes!

-Unlike some of its competitors, such as carpet or laminate, there are a plethora of hardwood flooring types to choose from, ranging from pine and oak to maple and cherry.
-Needless to say, each type offers a unique set of characteristics that separates itself from the heard.
+Unlike some of its competitors, there are a plethora of hardwood flooring types to choose from, ranging from pine and oak to maple and cherry.
+Needless to say, each wood flooring type offers a unique set of characteristics that separates itself from other hardwoods.

 Oak is the most common wood floor used in North America.
 Oak flooring is an option that is highly resistant to dents and deep scratches.
 This makes oak a very popular choice for those homeowners who like to avoid area rugs.
 Like many of the other types we will discuss, oak comes in wide variety of stain colors and almost always has an obvious grain pattern.

 After years of use, oak floors can seem worn and old.
 A great way to combat this dated look is by refinishing them.
 See how much it costs with our wood floor refinishing cost guide.